josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 Like all routers, it needs a place in the UI to display routed views.
 For Angular that is the `<router-outlet>` and it belongs in a *root component* at the top of the applications component tree.

-You don't yet have such a root component, because the application is still managed as an AngularJS app.
+You do not yet have such a root component, because the application is still managed as an AngularJS app.
 Create a new `app.component.ts` file with the following `AppComponent` class:

 <code-example header="app/app.component.ts" path="upgrade-phonecat-3-final/app/app.component.ts"></code-example>